csci5117f25/project-2-pied-piper-1/COMPLETED_TASKS.md

 4. **Data Integrity:** Calendar now shows real plant counts instead of random numbers
 5. **Precision:** Calendar shows plants only on their exact watering days, not every day
 6. **Visual Consistency:** Monthly calendar view now matches weekly view by showing plant count numbers
+7. **Date Navigation:** Users can now view and filter plants for any selected date
+8. **User Experience:** "Today" button provides consistent navigation to weekly view with today's plants
+9. **UI Cleanup:** Removed redundant information display from calendar widget
+10. **Action Validation:** Water buttons are disabled for dates other than today to prevent illogical actions
+11. **Achievement Tracking:** Implemented proper progress tracking for watering-related achievements that only increments when all daily tasks are completed